Dynamic Progress—Exceeding Expectations

 —General updates accessible online or via email.

-—A monthly email to inform RMI students of events, news, and deadlines.
+—A site and weekly email to inform RMI students of events, news, and deadlines.
 Employers are encouraged to submit information.

 —Discuss and post jobs and news by joining the group, “Vaughan Institute Alumni Network” at www.LinkedIn.com.